This entry is part 6 of 8 in the series: The Lost Message of Paul (Chalke)

 To be sure, the doctrine of the wrath of God needs to be articulated with great care and clarity, lest we represent divine anger as if it were capricious, as our own so often is.
 We can also agree that ‘anguish’, or something like it, well describes an aspect of God’s reaction to human rebellion.

-However, on the meanings of the Hebrew and Greek words [caveat alert: I have no expertise here, but I am perfectly capable of reading the opinions of those who are], the most that Chalke can claim is that they do not always mean ‘anger’ or ‘wrath’.
+However, on the meanings of the Hebrew and Greek words [caveat alert: I am no expertise here, but I am perfectly capable of reading the arguments and opinions of those who are], the most that Chalke can claim is that they do not always mean ‘anger’ or ‘wrath’.
 He has not shown that they never mean those things.
 With regard to ‘ragaz in Psa 4:4, competent scholars agree that the basis meaning is ‘to tremble’, either with anger of with fear (so the authoritative work of Brown, Driver and Briggs).
 So Chalke’s case is not helped at all, because he is equally antagonistic towards the idea of divine wrath and to human fear before before God.
 These considerations, together with the general uncertainty about the best way to translate and interpret this text, and the fact the Paul, in Ephesians 4:26, draws on the Greek LXX, rather than the original Hebrew, leave his argument with very merit.

 Moreover, Chalke’s assertion that ‘anger’ and ‘love’ are mutually incompatible is both illogical and unscriptural.
 Put simply: the opposite of ‘love’ is not ‘anger’, but ‘hatred’.